mironovdm/rpi2hm10/README.md

 ## Compatible HM-10 firmware versions
-This tool works with HM-10 modules with firmware V5xx and V6xx and doesn't work with V7xx because V7xx firmware is intended for master role.
+This tool works with HM-10 modules with firmware V5xx and V6xx and doesn't work with V7xx because it is intended for master role.
 It seems that it is possible to make V7xx work by rewriting flags of the characteristic in bluetoothd cache but it doesn't looks like a reliable way.